pedrofolim/devbox/osx-8/brew.md

 # HomeBrew on Mountain Lion

-This is a set of snippets used to capture installation of packages uses HomeBrew on Mac OS X 10.8.5 (Snow Leopard) as of July, 2014.
+This is a set of snippets used to capture installation of packages uses HomeBrew on Mac OS X 10.8.5 (Mountain Lion) as of July, 2014.

 I specify the date because HomeBrew scripts and packages may change at any moment as they are fetched from the Internet.